IBM/bamoe/examples/process-persistence/README.md

 # Example :: Process Persistence

-This example depicts the usage of persistence configuration for various databases like H2, Postgresql and MS SQL.
+This example depicts the usage of persistence configuration for various databases like H2, Postgresql, MS SQL and Oracle.
 This application can be run in dev and container modes.

 This example also showcases a basic implementation of a **Hiring** Process that drives a _Candidate_ through different